Introduction of FAT and SAT Testing

 - The clients can touch and feel the system while in its operational mode before sending it.

-- The manufacturer can provide some operational tutorials that can give the operator more confidence in operating the machinery in the real environment.
+- They can provide some operational tutorials that can give the operator more confidence in operating the machinery in the real environment.

 - Comprehensive factory acceptance testing documentation can be used as a reference or template for the validated installation or installation qualification.